 To improve the quality of life for kinship families residing in Forrest, Jones, Covington and Smith Counties in southern Mississippi, support elderly living at home and provide home safety items for elderly and disabled in Forrest County through the TRIAD program.

 What we are about

 For the past fifteen years The Pinebelt Association for Families (PAFF) has worked with families across the lifespan.
 Since its inception in 1999, PAFF has supported kinship families (grandparents and other relatives raising grandchildren) and now works with some 75 families in four counties in southern Mississippi (Covington, Forrest, Jones, and Smith).
 Services have been supported by monies from The National Family Caregiver Support Program administered through Area Agency on Aging of the Southern Mississippi Planning and Development District, United Way of Southeast Mississippi and private foundations.

-2001-present The Southern Mississippi Planning and Development District Area Agency on Aging has supported kinship caregivers age 55+ years living in Forrest, Jones, and Covington Counties;United Way of Southeast Mississippi for healthy families;
+- The Southern Mississippi Planning and Development District Area Agency on Aging for kinship caregivers age 55+ years living in Forrest, Jones, and Covington Counties;United Way of Southeast Mississippi for healthy families;

-Funding from the Rosalyn Carter Caregiver Institute and Johnson and Johnson in 2005 supported an intergenerational health and exercise program for grandparents and grandchildren in the RAPP program.
+- The Rosalyn Carter Caregiver Institute and Johnson & Johnson for an intergenerational health and exercise program.